rohan-paul/monsterapi_test/README.md

 👉 Automatically configuring GPU computing environments,

-👉 Optimizes memory usage by finding the optimal batch size,
+👉 Optimizing memory usage by finding the optimal batch size,

 👉 Integrates experiment tracking with WandB, and